The Calling Of An Engineer

 The Ritual of the Calling of an Engineer has a history dating back to 1922, when seven past-presidents of the Engineering Institute of Canada attended a meeting in Montreal with other engineers.
 One of the speakers was civil engineer Professor Haultain of the University of Toronto.
 He felt that an organization was needed to bind all members of the engineering profession in Canada more closely together.
 He also felt that an obligation or statement of ethics to which a young graduate in engineering could subscribe should be developed.

-The Ritual is administered by a body called The Corporation of the Seven Wardens Inc./Société des Sept Gardiens inc. The seven past-presidents of the Engineering Institute of Canada in 1922 were the original seven Wardens.
-The Corporation is responsible for administering and maintaining the Ritual and in order to do so creates Camps in various locations in Canada.
-The Ritual is not connected with any university or any engineering organization; the Corporation is an entirely independent body.
-The Ritual has been copyrighted in Canada and in the United States.
+The Obligation Ceremony is administered by a body called The Corporation of the Seven Wardens Inc./Société des Sept Gardiens inc. The seven past-presidents of the Engineering Institute of Canada in 1922 were the original seven Wardens.
+The Corporation is responsible for administering and maintaining the Obligation and in order to do so creates Camps in various locations in Canada.
+The Corporation and Campus are not formally connected with any university or any engineering organization.

 History of Camp IX